 Sick of Premiership clubs throwing their weight – and their wallets – around?
-West Didsbury & Chorlton AFC, with its family-friendly values and warm welcome – as well as its ultras, vegan songs and fantastic beer – is the antidote.
-Football got fun again says Club Secretary Rob McKay
+West Didsbury & Chorlton AFC is the antidote.
+Football got fun again, says Club Secretary Rob McKay

 In a peaceful part of Chorlton, there’s a buzz in the air: it’s matchday at Brookburn Road and things are on the up at West Didsbury & Chorlton FC.
 West have re-written their own – and the FA’s – record books several times over the last couple of seasons.
 In Steve Settle’s first season as manager, they broke a national record for a victory in the FA Vase, defeating Dinnington Town 15-1 in the second qualifying round.
 The result earned national headlines with Settle appearing on BBC Radio 5 Live.

 At the end of the 2015-16 season, West recorded the best finish in their history as they finished fifth in the North West Counties Football League Premier Division; an incredible achievement for a club of West’s stature.
 Steve followed that up with a sixth-place finish and the club’s best ever points total last season, scoring over 100 league goals along the way.
 There was also a special night at FC United, where more than 200 fans travelled to see West compete in the semi-finals of the Manchester Premier Cup.